jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 7 - Using Ability Scores.md

 The three main rolls of the game — the ability check, the saving throw, and the attack roll — rely on the six ability scores.
 The [[Introduction]] describes the basic rule behind these rolls: roll a d20, add an ability modifier derived from one of the six ability scores, and compare the total to a target number.

 This chapter focuses on how to use ability checks and saving throws, covering the fundamental activities that creatures attempt in the game.
-Rules for [[attack rolls]] appear in chapter 9, “[[Combat]].”
+Rules for [[Attack Rolls]] appear in chapter 9, “[[Combat]].”

 ![](https://media.dndbeyond.com/compendium-images/phb/jh89sfda89jdshfa98j/ch7.jpg)